oppia/creator-documentation/docs/admins/create-skill-tree.rst

 Build the Skill Tree Structure
 ------------------------------

-To identify the Skills needed, start with the final learning goals and **work backwards**.
+To identify the Skills needed, start with the final learning goals and **work backward**.
 List out the questions a learner should be able to answer, then identify the specific skills required to solve them.

 .. figure:: /images/admins/lesson_creation_process.png
    :alt: Visual of the lesson creation process